 Most insurance companies cover massage in their benefits.
 Please feel free to call our clinic and enquire more about how you might benefit from massage or to book an appointment.

 SCAR TISSUE RELEASE THERAPY

-STRT is excellent for scars and scar tissue, which forms with any injury to the skin.
+STRT, using the Dolphin Neurostimulator, is excellent for scar and scar tissue, such as in post C-section, which forms with any injury to the skin.

 What are Scars?

 Scars can be external or internal, resulting from wounds that have healed, accidents, or surgery.
 Scar tissue is thick and fibrous tissue that is generally less flexible than its surroundings.
 It is important to address scar tissue for a number of reasons: